juliangut/tify/README.md

 It's a container to keep a message and its associated destination receivers.

-Notifications are the central unit of work, several notifications can be set into a Tify Service sharing the same adapters but sending different messages to different receivers.
+Notifications are the central unit of work, several notifications can be set into a Service sharing the same adapters but sending different messages to different receivers.

 Notifications hold some extra parameters used by the notification services to control behaviour and/or be used in notification creation.